-- Report The number of IGMP membership reports sent from this interface. - ◆ Leave The number of leave messages sent from this interface. - G Query The number of general guery messages sent from this interface. - ◆ G(-S)-S Query The number of group specific or group-and-source specific query messages sent from this interface.
+◆ Report - The number of IGMP membership reports sent from this interface.

+- ◆ Leave The number of leave messages sent from this interface. - ◆ G Query The number of general query messages sent from this interface. - G(-S)-S Query The number of group specific or group-and-source specific query messages sent from this interface. - ◆ Clear Click the Clear button to reset the statistics. - Refresh Click the Refresh button to update the statistics.